emard/zleveler/README.md

 trip "below" the layer level.
 Because there is mechanical gap nozzle will stay at layer level.
 On the other half the Z-motor is driven to the layer level.
 For example, if layers go in positive Z direction, start with small negative value like -0.07 and watch 1st layer.
-If it is too thich on Z-valley or detaches, gradually increase by 0.01 into more negatve values until you see slight waves on filament desposted on 1st layer during correction of Z-valley on the hotbed.
+If filament is applied too thick on Z-valley or detaches, gradually increase by 0.01 into more negatve values until you see slight waves on filament desposted on 1st layer during correction of Z-valley on the hotbed.
 Be careful because having this value too large will press nozzle down into the hotbed.